SophieSteinberger/CS330FinalProjectSubmission/README.md

 - install mysql2 by running `npm install --save mysql2`
 - Replace the template `pages` directory with the `pages` directory from this repository
 - In the `styles` directory replace the files with the files and nested directory provided in this repository
 - Create a MySQL database for the project called `myapp`.
-The code for setting up the tables is here (ADD LINK)
+The code for setting up the tables is at the bottom of this README file.
 - In the top level directory (`foodmanagerapp`) create a directory called `lib` and in that directory create the file `db.js`
     - `db.js` should contain the following code BUT replace "YourPasswordHere" with your database password, if your socket path is different change it, same with user, etc.: